directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Node 7 - "Condition"

-determine from incoming paramenter, if Directus item need to be deleted
+determine from the incoming parameter, if a Directus item needs to be deleted

 ![node 07](/copy-this-template-directory/directus_flow_4_07.png "node 07")